The untold origin story of the N95 mask

 As particles, whether silica or viruses, fly into this maze of sticks, they get stuck making turns.
 3M also added an electrostatic charge to the material, so even smaller particles find themselves pulled toward the fibers.
 Meanwhile, because there are so many big holes, breathing is easy.

 The longer you wear an N95 respirator, the more efficient it becomes at filtering out particles.
 More particles just help filter more particles.
-But breathing becomes more difficult over time as those gaping holes between the fibers get clogged up with particles, which is why an N95 respirator can’t be worn for more than about eight hours at a time.
+But breathing becomes more difficult over time as those gaping holes between the fibers get clogged up with particles, which is why an N95 respirator can’t be worn for more than about eight hours at a time in a very dusty environment.
 It doesn’t stop filtering; it just prevents you from breathing comfortably.

 N95 respirators were used in industrial applications for decades before the need for a respirator circled back to clinical settings in the 1990s with the rise of drug-resistant tuberculosis.
 HIV had a lot to do with its spread across immunocompromised patients, but tuberculosis infected many healthcare workers, too.
 To stop its airborne spread, N95 standards were updated for healthcare settings, and doctors began wearing them when helping tuberculosis patients.
 Even still, respirators are rarely used in hospitals to this day because it’s only outbreaks like COVID-19 that necessitate so much protection.